SMITHsharon/studentGrades/README.md

 	`var scores = [82, 71, 95, 55, 98, 69, 72, 78, 84, 64, 58, 87];`

 ### Output Specs
-Use console.log to output the following criteria:
+Used `console.log` to output the following criteria:
 - How many of each grade?
 - What is the lowest grade?
 - What is the highest grade?